How to create a multi-vendor marketplace website

 Many feature and design decisions should be driven by the type of product, service, or rental that vendors will sell on your marketplace.
 Let’s explore the different models.

-Product-led marketplaces are perhaps the most common type of marketplace.
-The most well-known product marketplaces include platforms like Etsy and eBay, but many marketplaces start by offering products in a particular niche – examples include From The People and WheelPrice.
+Product-led marketplaces are perhaps the most common type of multi-vendor site.
+The most well-known include platforms like Etsy and eBay, but many start by offering products in a particular niche – examples include From The People and WheelPrice.

 Whether your sellers offer physical products, rentals, or services will impact your marketplace feature requirements.

 Multi-vendor product marketplaces require several distinct features.
-Exact specifications will vary for every marketplace, but core features include seller profiles, product listing pages, and reviews.
+Exact specifications will vary, but core features include seller profiles, product listing pages, and reviews.
 If you want to process payments on the platform (like all the examples mentioned do), you also need payment solutions that are compliant with regulations.
 "Online mall" types of B2C product marketplaces like Amazon also need a multi-vendor shopping cart.

 Related: Learn how to build a marketplace like Etsy, fast.